Open to opportunities

 Grade: Summa Cum Laude

 Bachelor degree: minor in Physics.
-Awarded with the price of the Mathematics Department.
+Awarded with the prize of the Mathematics Department.

 Quotes